Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 #### Conditions

-See [Intent Conditions]({{config.site_url}}ai/nlu/nlu-overview/conditions/) for more information on how to enable and disable Intents dynamically with CognigyScript Conditions.
+See [Intent Conditions](conditions.md) for more information on how to enable and disable Intents dynamically with CognigyScript Conditions.

 #### Confirmation Sentence
 Cognigy NLU comes with an intent confirmation mechanism that works by configuring Confirmation Sentences in each intent.
 Whenever an Intent score falls within a (configurable) range - let's say 0,4 - 0,6, the Confirmation Sentence is triggered and shown to the user.
 If the user confirms the Intent, the Intent will be triggered.

-!!! note "Adding Reconfirmation Sentences"
-    Read more about how reconfirmation works on our [Machine Learning Intents]({{config.site_url}}ai/nlu/nlu-overview/ml-intents/) page.
+To learn how to add reconfirmation sentences, read [Machine Learning Intents](../../nlu/nlu-overview/ml-intents.md).

 ### Intent Options Menu
 The Intent Options Menu can be selected by clicking on the three dots next to the Create Intent button.
 The menu provides a number of options: